MichiganLabs/apiary-branching/README.md

 make
 ```

-Run the [Snowcrash][snowcrash] blueprint syntax checker
+Run the [Snowcrash][snowcrash] blueprint syntax checker:
 ```shell
 make check
 ```

-Publish the current branch on your development server
+Publish the current branch on your development server:
 ```shell
 make deploy
 ```

-Publish your blueprint to Apiary.io
+Publish your blueprint to Apiary.io:
 ```shell
 make publish
 ```
+Note: You will need to set the `APIARY_API_KEY` environment variable with your Apiary token, which you can obtain [here][apiary-token].

 [aglio]: https://github.com/danielgtaylor/aglio
 [nodejs]: http://nodejs.org/